fschulze/mr.developer/README.rst

   The ``pushurl`` options allows you to explicitly separate push url from pull url, configured by git config.

+  The ``submodule`` option allows you to initialize existing submodules after cloning.
+You don't have to provide any value, only the key and the equal sign is needed.

   Note that the ``branch`` and ``rev`` option are mutually exclusive.

 ``hg``